 In Gansbaai, the shark cage diving operators are permitted to work inshore, unlike the False Bay operators.
 This allows them to operate throughout the year, weather permitting.
 The area is visited by Great White sharks of both sexes and various sizes although mostly juveniles.
-This area have their regulars too, “Slashfin”, has been recorded at the island for 12 years running!
+This area has its regulars too, “Slashfin”, has been recorded at the island for 12 years running!
 Population estimates for Great White sharks in Gansbaai are considerably higher than those obtained for other aggregation areas, being +- 532, supporting claims that South Africa has the largest remaining populations of coastal great white sharks.

 ONE OF DYER ISLAND’S MALES, “SLASHFIN”, HAS BEEN RECORDED AT THE ISLAND FOR 12 YEARS RUNNING!

 Although the focus of shark tours in Gansbaai is cage diving, predations by Great White sharks on Cape Fur seals (Arctocephalus pusillus) have been observed at Dyer Island from July through to August.
 The Cape Fur seal pup is most vulnerable to the Great White shark, as it is an easy and nutritious meal.
 After about 7-9 months it is weaned off its mother’s milk, which consists mainly of fats and proteins, and has almost doubled in weight since being born.

 The Dyer Island Conservation Trust which was founded in 2006 works to conserve the Marine Big 5 (Great White shark, African penguin, Southern Right whale, Cape Fur seal, and the Common dolphin), as well as the many sea birds in and around the area.
 The trust conducts valuable research, ongoing conservation, and education.
 Marine Dynamics of Gansbaai has been instrumental in building a database of thousands of photographs of the Great White dorsal fins seen within the Gansbaai area as part of an identification project.